bradherman/radiant-paperclipped_taggable-extension/README.md

 # Paperclipped Taggable

+This might still work but it has been replaced with the [library extension](http://github.com/spanner/radiant-library-extension), which clarifies much that is confused below and includes much better faceted gallery/library retrieval tools.

+...

 On first encounter this is probably just a quick way to get reasonably shiny image galleries on your site, but its real job is to support a proper image, media and document library.
 The galleries are just a way of playing back the library, and you can also do things like putting related downloads on a page or retrieving documents by tag-overlap.

 ## How